Compose your own success

 Intensive personalized instruction - Preparation for career success

 This is an exciting time to be involved in new music.
-More and more performing musicians are including new works on their programs, and the standard of playing has improved dramatically over the last few decades.
+More and more performing musicians are including new works on their programs, and the standard of playing has improved dramatically during the last few decades.
 New innovations in technology are extending our understanding and capabilities in composition.
 The range of viable styles of new music has never been wider, from the simplest songs to the most complex multimedia works.

 Where do you fit in?
 That is the question that all composers must answer for themselves.
 At the University of North Carolina School of the Arts, composers are engaged in answering this question on a daily basis -- writing, studying and listening to new music in all of its forms.
 Our monthly Composition Seminars are lively opportunities for composers to gather -- sometimes with special guests -- to discuss some of the most important issues facing all of us.
 With professional training schools in dance, design & production, drama and filmmaking, in addition to music, UNCSA provides a unique environment for artistic inquiry and exploration.